 Below is a list of frequently asked questions about the Meds-Peds residency program.

 Q: How often will I be on call?

 A: Peds: We have a night team system where interns do one week of night team during each inpatient unit month.
-They work from 5pm to 7am Sunday through Friday night and have no day-time responsibilities.
+They work from 5pm to 7am and have no day-time responsibilities.
 Senior residents typically do two weeks during 2 of their required 3 senior inpatient months.
-Residents are in the call pool while on the inpatient unit rotation and when on electives for weekend coverage for days and nights.
+Day team residents cover the inpatient unit over the weekend.
+Residents on electives are in the call pool for weekend nights.
 NICU utilizes a night team system as well but runs Thursday - Monday nights, with NICU NP's covering on Tuesday and Wednesday nights.